Southeast Cluster Initiative

 An "industry cluster" is a set of businesses, in the same or related field and located near one another, which are linked by service or supplier relationships, common customers and supporting institutions or other relationships.
 They share reliance on regional knowledge and on the regional labor market.
 They compete with one another but also complement one another.
 They draw productive advantage from their mutual proximity and connections.
 The presence of an industry cluster can have a positive impact on regional prosperity and can create more added value, offer more employment opportunities, and achieve higher levels of productivity.
 However, the existence of a cluster will in itself not strengthen the competitiveness of a region.
 Constructive collaboration rarely happens spontaneously.
 For that, there must be facilitated interaction among the participating companies and supporting entities.
 A cluster organization will enhance the ability of the industry to achieve higher economic performance.
 Cluster based economic development policy is now deployed world-wide through new organizations or institutions focused on collaboration and collective action that are neither government agencies nor private, for-profit firms.

-Since early 2011, the Juneau Economic Development Council (JEDC) has been provided the opportunity to bring an industry cluster based planning approach to the Southeast Alaska region under a contract awarded by the USDA Forest Service.
-JEDC's Southeast Alaska Cluster Initiative has successfully brought private sector "industry clusters" together with federal, state and local agencies, university faculty, trade association representatives, economic development organizations, community leaders and other stakeholders to address industry needs, concerns and opportunities on a cooperative basis.
-Since its inception, the Southeast Alaska Cluster Initiative has been a successful catalyst for private-public partnerships.
-It has supported implementation of the USDA Forest Service and Rural Development unified regional "Transition Framework" economic development plan for Southeast Alaska.
+Since early 2011, the Juneau Economic Development Council (JEDC) has led an industry cluster based approach to economic development in the Southeast Alaska region.
+Called the Southeast Alaska Cluster Initiative, this approach brings private sector "industry cluster" firms together with federal, state and local agencies, university faculty, trade association representatives, economic development organizations, community leaders and other stakeholders in facilitated Cluster Working Groups to address industry needs, concerns and opportunities on a cooperative basis.
+Since its inception, the Southeast Alaska Cluster Initiative has served as a successful catalyst for private-public partnerships.